jedrzejkubica/GBA-centrality/README.md

 ### Uniprot file

-The Uniprot file is used for further mapping between Uniprot protein IDs to gene ENSG IDs and gene names to gene ENSG IDs.
+This file will be used for mapping between Uniprot protein IDs to gene ENSG IDs and gene names to gene ENSG IDs.

-Download and parse Uniprot dataset (size ~651M):
+Download and parse Uniprot dataset (.gz file size ~651M):

 ```
 cd ~/GBA-input